Parshal/tauon/cosmic-dream/README.md

    - Preserve a legacy single-pass path (nebula-only) that bypasses the composer entirely.
 It keeps demos lightweight, offers a quick sanity check when debugging, and guarantees graceful degradation on constrained hardware.

 This doc is intentionally compact to be friendly to both humans and AI tools when bootstrapping new sessions around `cosmic-dream`.

+---

+## Problem Snapshot (Nov 23 2025)

+- WASM generator ↔ WebGL data uploads are wired and documented.
+- Fast-star shader currently renders **only the first layer** to isolate tile-space issues; higher layers remain disabled until the tile-repetition artifact is resolved.
+- Outstanding debug goal: remove per-cell repetition so halos flow across the grid, then re-enable multi-layer composition.